 Fresh dill and garlic in pot of soup.

 Add the finishing touches: Finally, remove the soup from the heat.
 Add the grated garlic and dill and mix in.
-Give the soup one final taste and season to taste with salt.
-Then serve warm with parmesan cheese and yogurt.
+Give the soup one final taste and adjust seasonings, then serve warm with parmesan cheese and yogurt.

-Homemade vegetable soup is so versatile!
+Homemade veggie soup is so versatile!
 Here are a few ways to mix it up.

-• Other vegetables: Broccoli, Brussel sprouts, mushrooms, kale, spinach (added at the end), pumpkin, squash, sweet potatoes, fresh green beans.
+• Other veggies: Broccoli, Brussel sprouts, mushrooms, kale, spinach (added at the end), pumpkin, squash, sweet potato, fresh green beans.
 Thinly shredded cabbage could be added 15 minutes before other ingredients.

 • Parmesan rind: Add the hard parmesan rind to your soup broth right at the beginning and remove it before serving.